tweag/github-value/README.md

 docker-compose up
 ```

-This will start the server along with the MySQL database.

 #### Heroku

-You can deploy the application to Heroku using the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-with-an-installer).
+You can deploy the application to [Heroku](https://www.heroku.com/) using the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-with-an-installer).

 > [!WARNING]
 > Deploying to Heroku will cost you about $17/month.